szib/GymApp-frontend/README.md

 To-do's:
 1. How to clear form and all state after workout submission/ redirection (done)
 2. Add body weight and graphs (done)
-3. Add graphs for lifts
+3. Add graphs for lifts (top 5) ?
 4. History dropdowns
 5. Nav bar fix (done, just that silly bug)
 6. Styling (save till last probably)
 7. One date per multi-exercise workout history (done)
 8. Stop them posting nill data (done)
-9. Pretty up the graph
+9. Pretty up the graph, add lower bottom and higher top
+10. Only show graph if wieghts > 1
+11. Work on user feedback 0/8
+12. Background picture of fit good looking people
+13. Upload progress pictures
+14. When not signed in sign in/sign up link to there pages
+15. Add youtube video to each suggested exercise

 Currently working on:
 Wed